 of the lower extremity when it comes to balance.
 It all begins at the

-ankle, and its ability to remain in a stable position for the rest of
+ankle, and the ability to remain in a stable position for the rest of

 the body to stand upon.